sharvin18/Coronavirus-tracker/README.md

 git clone

 # Import it to your IDE
-# Let it get the dependencies
+# Let it load the dependencies
 # Run the application
 ```